Skip to main content

 Notion Integrations

-Notion offers native integrations with Slack, GitHub, Google Drive, Figma, and Jira, and connects with Zapier.
-An API is available for custom integrations.
+Notion offers native integrations with Slack, GitHub, Google Drive, Figma, Asana, Jira, Zoom, and Typeform.
+It also connects with Zapier and provides an API for custom integrations.

 Pros and Cons